selectize/selectize.js/CONTRIBUTING.md

 Running `npm start` on your repo will start a web server allowing you to view a local copy of this documentation, where you can test your changes against our example pages.

-If you are adding a new plugin, you should also add a corresponding example page to the `/docs/docs/plugins` directory.
+If you are adding a new plugin, you should add a corresponding example page to the `/docs/docs/plugins` directory.

-You can then run the examples at `http://localhost:4000/`.
+You can then run the examples at `https://loopback.website:4000/`.

 ### Improving The Documentation